CYPRESS TRIMMING: USEFUL TIPS

 For animal welfare reasons, and particularly for the protection of birds, it is forbidden to cut cypresses back hard.
 You may only make light shaping cuts during this time, and only provided there are no birds nesting in the plants.
 You should check the cypress for birds before starting work.

-Trimming cypress correctly
+cypress TRIMMING DONE correctly

 With the right tool and a few useful tips, you’ll be well prepared to prune your cypress and keep your hedge in shape.